doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 : Indicates display album cover art

 **-p script**
 : Specifies a python script to run in the visualizer pane.
-Available scripts are "julia", "plasma", and "mpplus".
+Available scripts are "julia", "plasma", and "rocks".

 **-r**
 : Indicates record tmux session with asciinema (album cover art not recorded)